Gogo1951/Open-Sesame/README.md

 - The container is tradable, but does not contain a BoP item.
 - The container is tradable, but does not contain a unique item.
 - You do not have a Merchant Window Open.
+- You do not have the Auction House Window Open
 - You do not have your Bank Window Open.
 - You do not have your Guild Bank Window Open.
 - You do not have your Mailbox Window Open.